-But how do these rate changes affect you?
-Calculate your personal interest rate now!
+How do these rate changes affect you?
+Calculate your personal interest rate now.

 Interest rate information is based on the benchmark rates of over 50 lenders.
 They are updated daily and published in the mortgage rate overview.
 Experience shows that interest rates offered in mortgage quotes are usually below the official benchmark rates.
-Demand for the different repayment terms was determined based on mortgage applications submitted by potential borrowers following an independent consultation with HypoPlus, a partner service of comparis.ch.
-The next Mortgage Barometer will appear in the middle of April 2019.
+The requested terms were determined based on the mortgage applications submitted by potential borrowers following an independent consultation with HypoPlus, a partner service of comparis.ch.
+The next Mortgage Barometer will appear in the middle of July 2019.

 Mortgage Barometers from previous quarters